Gewürztraminer Pronunciation & 15 Other Difficult Wine Words (with playable audio)

 The description is impressive.
 The tasting notes – divine.
 But now the panic creeps in; how can you order the wine if you don’t know how to pronounce it!?
 In this article, you’ll learn how to pronounce Gewürztraminer like a native.

-By the time you finish reading this blog, you’ll feel like a veritable wine connoisseur, and will be confident ordering your next glass of white, red, or bubbly.
+By the time you finish reading this blog and listening to the very best audio examples which we scoured the internet to find and chose the very best, you’ll feel like a veritable wine connoisseur, and will be confident ordering your next glass of white, red, or bubbly.

 Are you ready?

 The first stop is Gewürztraminer pronunciation, because Gewürztraminer pronunciation seems to be what gives new wine enthusiasts (and sometimes experienced ones) the most trouble.

 Then, we’ll move on to some of the most difficult to pronounce wine varietals from around the world, so you can pop the cork with confidence.

 Gewürztraminer pronunciation can be a bit of an enigma to the uninitiated.
 That’s due partly to the fact that it’s not pronounced how it looks – at least, not in English.

 But we shouldn’t expect English sounds from Gewürztraminer pronunciation, because Gewürztraminer is a German word.

 Therefore, the first notable difference in Gewürztraminer pronunciation is in the “w.”
 In German, the consonant “w” is pronounced like the English “v” in “video.”

 Next, note the two dots over the “u.”
 This is an “umlaut,” which changes the sound of the vowel in German.